dhutapratama/docs/eloquent-factories.md

 <a name="has-many-relationships-using-magic-methods"></a>
 #### Using Magic Methods

-For convenience, you may use Laravel's magic factory relationship methods to build relationships.
+For convenience, you may use Lets's magic factory relationship methods to build relationships.
 For example, the following example will use convention to determine that the related models should be created via a `posts` relationship method on the `User` model:

     $user = User::factory()
                 ->hasPosts(3)